-This is one of those recipes for okra and tomatoes that will knock your socks off.
+This four-ingredient tomatoes and okra recipe with crispy bacon and tender onion will knock your socks off.
 I mean you did see bacon in the title, right?!

-Take a moment to just stare in appreciation at how beautiful this looks all mixed up together in my vintage dish? ~sigh~ Makes my heart happy and my stomach growl.
+Take a moment to just stare in appreciation at how beautiful this tomatoes and okra recipe looks all mixed up together in my vintage dish? ~sigh~ Makes my heart happy and my stomach growl.
 I don’t reckon you could ask for much more than that.

-Oh goodness yes I hear ya, the okra haters out there.
+Now, I know there are some okra haters out there.
 A lot of people avoid okra because they feel it is slimy.
-However, cooking it how we do in this recipe is going to really help that because we are actually sautéing the okra at a very high heat, in bacon grease no less, and this significantly reduces that one characteristic that seems to stand out to some folks.
+However, cooking it how we do in this recipe is going to really help that because we are actually sautéing the okra at very high heat, in bacon grease no less, and this significantly reduces that one characteristic that seems to stand out to some folks.
 Me?
-I could eat okra all day long any way you cook it.
+I could eat okra all day long anyway you cook it.
 But like I said, this dish is a dear favorite and has won over many an okra naysayer.

-How to Make Tomatoes and Okra Recipe with Bacon
+How to Make My Tomatoes and Okra Recipe with Bacon

 If using turkey bacon, as I do now, add a tablespoon of olive oil to the skillet.